helium9/url-shortener/README.md

 # url-shortener
 A python CLI project for Programming Club Induction participation 2023.
 ## Usage
-Run the executable `CLI(web).exe`. <br>NOTE: An active internet connection is required for the program to work.
+Download and run the executable `CLI(web).exe`. <br>NOTE: An active internet connection is required for the program to work.
 An error `Connection Failed.` will be shown otherwise.
+<br>The file is provided in the root directory.
 <br><br>
 ## Working idea of the program
 An app which shortens a given URL.